justinleski/todo-list/README.md

 ### What I Would Do Differently
 - Instead of using `.addEventListener`, I would bind the function to the class instead which lead to less "pollution" across code.
 - It actually seems I may be able to refactor this code - when integrating Firebase I just used `querySelector`after the modal was populated to add my `eventListener` and functionality to the corresponding buttons on the modal.

+### TODO
+- Load projects and tasks from DB to web page
+- Display loaded projects/tasks
+- Anonymous auth
+- If user is signed in, show user that they are and have a sign out button